-In passing out of the harbour of York, to the westward, you see the garrison on the main land at the entrance of the harbour, which, and the block-houses on Gibraltar Point, are its security; and a little to the westward of the garrison are the remains of the old French fort Toronto; adjoining to which is a deep bay, that receives the river Humber, on which are saw mills belonging to Go-Further to the westward (that is, bevernment. tween the Humber and the head of lake Ontario) the Etobycoke, the Credit, and two other rivers, with a great many smaller streams, join the main waters of the lake; they all abound in fish, particularly in salmon; the Credit is the most noted: here is a small house of entertainment for passengers.
-The tract between the Etobycoke and the head gu. setthe feron a the land the ity; ethe ning iver Gobeario) vers, nain licuhere rers. head of the lake is frequented only by wandering tribes of Missassagues.
-At the head of lake Ontario there is a smaller lake, within a long beach, of about five miles, from whence there is an outlet into lake Ontario, over which there is a bridge.
+In passing out of the harbour of York, to the westward, you see the garrison on the main land at the entrance of the harbour, which, and the block-houses on Gibraltar Point, are its security; and a little to the westward of the garrison are the remains of the old French fort Toronto; adjoining to which is a deep bay, that receives the river Humber, on which are saw mills belonging to government: a little way up the river the government yacht is building.
+Further to the westward (that is, between the

+Humber and the head of lake Ontario) the Tobycocke, the Credit, and two other rivers, with a great many smaller streams, join the main waters of the lake; they all abound in fish, particularly in salmon; the Credit is the most noted: here is a small house of entertainment for passengers.
+The tract between the Tobycocke and the head of the lake, is frequented only by wandering tribes of Missassagues.
+At the head of lake Ontario there is a smaller lake, within a long beach, of about five miles, from whence there is an outlet into lake Ontario, over which there is a good bridge.